ersgonzalo/Game-Length-Times/readme.md

 Game Lengths
 ==========

 An overall chart showcasing the length of time that various games (video games, sports, etc) take.
 Inspired by the super short length of time that Splatoon matches take, I was curious to create a super large chart of data that can allow users to differentiate the time spent.
-A mini research project where we can compare the different amount of time that each game/activity would typically take.
+A mini research project where one can compare the different amount of time that each game/activity would typically take.

 ### Our Data